NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

    For example if the triggering query is `www.university.ac.example.` and the target zone `example.`, and the legacy response contained an NS RRset for `university.ac.example.`, then the incremental deleg query name is `university.ac._deleg.example.`
    The response to the new incremental deleg query MUST be processed as described above, as if it was the initial incremental deleg query.

-   If the legacy query was send minimised and needs a followup query, then parallel to that followup query a new incremental deleg query will be send, adding a single label to the previous incremental deleg query name.
+   If the legacy query was sent minimised and needs a followup query, then parallel to that followup query a new incremental deleg query will be sent, adding a single label to the previous incremental deleg query name.
-   For example if the triggering query is `www.university.ac.example.` and the target zone `example.` and the minimised legacy query name was `ac.example.` (which also resulted in a NOERROR no answer response), then the incremental deleg query to be send along in parallel with the followup legacy query will become `university.ac.example.`
+   For example if the triggering query is `www.university.ac.example.` and the target zone is `example.` and the minimised legacy query name is `ac.example.` (which also resulted in a NOERROR no answer response), then the incremental deleg query to be sent along in parallel with the followup legacy query will become `university.ac.example.`
-   Processing of the responses of those two new queries will as described above.
+   Processing of the responses of those two new queries will be done as described above.

 ## `_deleg` label presence {#presence}